Battle of Sorovich: Battle

 At 10:30 a.m.
 21 October, the 5th Division which had split into three columns set off for Monastir.
-Almost immediately the Greek right column halted its advance and took up defensive positions north of the village of Lofoi.
+Almost immediately the Greek right column halted its advance and took up defensive positions north of the village of Zabardeni.
 At 11 a.m., it was attacked by the 18th Ottoman Infantry Division which had been brought to the area by rail from Monastir.
 Although the Serbians were aware of this maneuver, they only allocated a limited a number of troops to strike the Ottoman rear, as they intended to seize Monastir first.